Rizzy1857/ArteFact/SECURITY.md

 - Always use the latest version of the tool.
 - Avoid running the tool with elevated privileges unless necessary.
 - Verify the integrity of downloaded files using the hashing features provided by ARTEFACT.
+- Review the [threat model](docs/threat_model.md) for details on risks and mitigations.
+- Run ArteFact in isolated environments when handling untrusted data.

 ---